Skip to main content

 Where to apply?

 To the European Education and Culture Executive Agency (EACEA), based in Brussels.
-The same organisation can submit only one application to this action by the deadline.

-Call ID: ERASMUS-YOUTH-2023-YOUTH-TOG
+Call ID: ERASMUS-YOUTH-2025-YOUTH-TOG

 When to apply?

-Applicants have to submit their grant application by 9 March at 17:00:00 (Brussels time).
+Applicants have to submit their grant application by 6 March at 17:00:00 (Brussels time).

 Applicant organisations will be assessed against the relevant exclusion and selection criteria.
 For more information please consult Part C of this Guide.